First Meeting Checklist for Mentees

 • Peruse your mentor’s digital professional profile.

-Check out their LinkedIn profile, and if they have it, their other social media accounts or blog.
+Check out their LinkedIn profile and any other social media accounts or blogs if they have them.

-• Send through a quick bio or intro via Mentorloop chat.
+• Send through a quick bio or intro via Mentorloop chat in your 1:1 Loop.

 • Consider your goals for this mentorship.